celigo/integrator-extension/README.md

 ---

 ### Settings
 Settings functions are used to create and modify the settings of a connector based integration.
-Integration contains settings which stores user specific customizations or other information. integrator-extension supports three settings functions - persistSettings, refreshMetadata and changeEdition.
+Integration contains settings which stores user specific customizations or other information. integrator-extension supports three settings functions - persistSettings, refreshMetadata, changeEdition and getMappingMetadata.

 #### persistSettings
 persistSettings function is invoked whenever settings are updated in the UI and they need to be saved to integration document.
 The changed settings are passed to this function for updation, etc. as required.